ultraviolet-1986/recipes/recipes/macaroni_cheese.md

 ## Preparation

 1. Gently heat the milk in a small pan.
-2. Meanwhile, mix together the olive oil and the bread flour in a pyrex jug.
+2. Meanwhile, mix together the olive oil and the bread flour in a mixing bowl.
-3. Gradually add the warm milk to the jug, stirring continuously.
+3. Gradually add the warm milk to the bowl, stirring continuously.
 Pour the mixture back into the pan and continue to heat gently, whisking continuously until sauce is thickened.
 4. Stir in one handful of grated cheese until melted.
 Refrigerate.